Sharonmn63/Overview.md/README.md

 Cool isn't it?
 As in any **Word Cloud**, the larger words are the most frequently used words in the text.

-There are many features, which can be used to narrow down the words in the cloud.
-One fine feature is the abilty to take our useless words, such as adjectives.
+There are many features, one fine feature is the abilty to take our useless words, such as adjectives.
 As you can see here:

 ![Imgur](http://i.imgur.com/63MYFcJ.png?1)

+Just hit the erase button and use the cusror to click out the words you do not want.
+It also keeps track of the hidden word, and you click on hidden words, and voila, you can put them back into the cloud.

 Here is an example of the **Xperimental Word Occurance** of the same sample poem by Whitman.

 ![Imgur](http://i.imgur.com/1RKsRer.png)

+Interesting way to see what words are in a text and how they connect to each other.

 In the **Word Tree** I added in another American Transcendentalist.
-[Henry David Thoreau's](https://www.walden.org/Thoreau) [Walking](http://thoreau.eserver.org/walking.html) between **Walking** and **Whitman's Song of Myself** We get to see various similar words between the two texts that are now in files.
+[Henry David Thoreau's](https://www.walden.org/Thoreau) [Walking](http://thoreau.eserver.org/walking.html) between **Walking** and **Whitman's Song of Myself** We get to see various similar words between the two texts that are now in  the files viewed here.

 ![Imgur](http://i.imgur.com/X0W923N.png)

-Now I am just starting to play with **Overview** so I do not have many files upoaded yet, but I have given you a bit to show you what it can do.
+I am just starting to play with **Overview** so I do not have many files upoaded to the site, but I have given you a bit to show you what it can do.

 ###Key Board Short Cuts
 **Overview** has several keyboard shortcuts to make navigating through your documents even faster: